carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Global variables in other translation units can also be declared, in which case they don't have an initializer.

+Global variables can optionally specify a :ref:`linkage type <linkage>`.

 Either global variable definitions or declarations may have an explicit section to be placed in and may have an optional explicit alignment specified.
 If there is a mismatch between the explicit or inferred section information for the